amymor/AIO-per-game-tweaks/README.md

 2. Whenever you want to undo the changes, select the game exe and choose default settings.

 #Todo list:
-1. Add an option for restore all settings to defaults ( useful when you want uninstall game).
+1. Add an option for restoring all settings to defaults ( useful when you want uninstall game).
 2. Add an option for Power saving in Graphics settings (force an app to use integrated GPU)
 3. Create a full guide in English.